Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 If you are in crisis, please use the resources above to get immediate help.

 If you are looking for ongoing crisis support or post-crisis care, contact us today.
-We’ll help you build a plan that supports your safety and well-being.
+We’ll help you build a plan that supports your safety and well-being, integrated with ongoing mental health monitoring and chronic mental health condition care to maintain long-term stability.